 Volunteering requires enthusiasm, commitment and a desire to help others.

 Teens can complete 40 hours of the Ontario Ministry of Education requirement for community involvement at the Library in a variety of ways.
-You must be at least 14 years old and have parent/guardian permission.
-Please submit an application through the Better Impact volunteer database.
+Teens who wish to volunteer must have parent/guardian permission, through Better Impact.

-- Helping staff with Children’s and Teen’s programs
+- Helping Children’s staff with programs

 - Preparing craft materials and program supplies